 - Check the fourth box if it is an 8(a) Business Development Program.

 The top portion of page two requires your name, address, phone numbers, and business name.
-This is followed by a summary section for your assets and liabilities.
-As strange as it may seem, it’s best to complete the assets and liabilities sections last.
-These sections summarize information contained in the other sections throughout the form.
+This is followed by a summary section for your assets and liabilities, which should be filled out last.
+These sections summarize information contained in other sections throughout the form.
 Complete sections one through eight first, then use the information from those sections to total your assets and liabilities.

-Section 1: List Sources of Income & Contingent Liabilities
+Step 4: Complete Section 1; List Sources of Income & Contingent Liabilities

 Sources of Income